 The Department of the Environment (2009) Guidance on AA recommends a 15 km buffer zone to be considered.
-A review of all sites within this zone has allowed a determination to be made that in the absence of significant hydrological links the characteristics of the Strategy will not impose effects beyond the 15 km buffer.
+Although sites beyond this buffer zone would be considered if relevant, a review of all sites within this zone the conclusion to be made that in the absence of significant hydrological links the characteristics of the Plan will not impose effects beyond the 15 km buffer.
+The assessment process also considers hydrogeological processes and possible effects to ground water with respect to ground water-sensitive habitats and species.

-Details of European sites that occur within 15 km of the Strategy are listed in Table 3.1.
-European sites and EPA Rivers and Catchments are also mapped in Figure 3.1 below.
-Information on QIs, SCIs and site-specific vulnerabilities and sensitivities (see Appendix I) and background information (such as that within Ireland's Article 17 Report to the European Commission, site synopses and Natura 2000 standard data forms) has been considered by both the AA screening assessment (provided under this section) and Stage 2 AA (provided under Section 4).
-Conservation objectives that have been considered by the assessment are those included in the most up to date NPWS documents.
+Details of European sites that occur within 15 km Pathway Consideration Zone of the Plan boundary are provided in Table 3.1.
+Information on QIs, SCIs and site-specific vulnerabilities and sensitivities (see Appendix I) and background information (such as that within Ireland's Article 17 Report to the European Commission, site synopses and Natura 2000 standard data forms) have been considered by both the AA screening assessment (provided under this section) and Stage 2 AA (provided under Section 4).
+The Conservation Objectives of the European sites that have been considered by the assessment, were sourced from the following NPWS documents: